karlstolley/wsi/syllabus/_weeks/week-11.md

 theme: Shifting from Alphas to Betas, Designing for Production
 meetings:
   - agenda:
-    - Triaging the rest of the semester
     - Thinking about betas and production readiness
-    - "Alpha-release project postmortem: HTML semantics, form elements"
     video:
   - agenda:
     - Seeding NoSQL-style databases (MongoDB example)